spglib/spglib/doc/definition.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Coordinates of an atomic point :math:`\boldsymbol{x}` are represented as three fractional values relative to basis vectors ,
+Coordinates of an atomic point :math:`\boldsymbol{x}` are represented as three fractional values relative to basis vectors as follows,

 .. math::
    :label: coordinate_triplet